Check out these 13 Texas family road trips and start packing!

 Plano has become a family place to travel to.
 With the Crayola Factory, horseriding at Southfork Ranch, that cool zipline at GO APE to all the shopping and dining you can think of, Plano is rocking and rolling and would make a wonderful Texas family road trip.
 Here are three reasons why:

 11. Tanglewood Resort – Lake Texoma

 Adults and kids alike will like the new 3-tier pool with a slide.
-The place is gorgeous outside with lots of seating and a tiki bar, and live music.
+This place is gorgeous outside, with lots of seating, a tiki bar, and live music.
 Of course, that’s not all, the villas are nice and spacious, and the restaurants are there to make everyone happy – yes, even your kiddos.
 See our trip when I went with my girlfriend – Tanglewood Resort on Lake Texoma.